-The Q8 and P series (P10 and P20) seamless switchers support control through a third-party device (Stream Deck).
+The Q8 and P series (P10 and P20) seamless switchers support control through a third-party device - Stream Deck.
 When controlling through Stream Deck, it is necessary to complete the configuration of Stream Deck device through the Companion software.

-This chapter guides you how to control the seamless switchers through Companion.
+This chapter walks you through how to control the seamless switchers through Companion.

-- Software Obtaining and Preparations - Software Configuration
+- · Software Obtaining and Preparations - Software Configuration